Categories

 Merchandise

-We adjust the user’s spending for inflation and use the US EPA EEIO’s dataset to estimate emissions based on the user’s spending on merchandise.
+We adjust the user’s spending for inflation and use the U.S. EPA EEIO’s dataset to estimate emissions based on the user’s spending on merchandise.

 Assumptions